Desire Luzinda

-Desire Luzinda is a Ugandan US California-based recording, performing artiste, philanthropist, and founder of Desire Luzinda Foundation International (DLFI) established on 5 June 2021.
+Desire Luzinda (born 15 August 1984) is a Ugandan recording, performing artist, philanthropist, and founder of Desire Luzinda Foundation International (DLFI) established on 5 June 2021.

-With influences from songbirds Mariah Carey and Whitney Houston, Desire Luzinda is an inspiring icon in society today.
+Luzinda often cited Mariah Carey and Whitney Houston as her inspirations in singing.
 Luzinda sings in Luganda, English, and Swahili.

 Personal life

-Desire Luzinda is married to gospel singer Levixone.
+Luzinda is married to gospel singer Levixone.

 Challenges

 On 11 November 2014, Desire Luzinda was interviewed by BBC’s Ugandan correspondent, Catherine Byaruhanga following a scandal where her estranged boyfriend leaked her private pictures.